-If your child breaks a bone, it might not immediately be obvious.
+If your child breaks a bone, it might not immediately be apparent.
 It will hurt to press on the area around the fracture.
 Or for them to move that part of their body.
 There may also be some swelling around the break.

 You should take them to the ER for an x-ray and get their bone reset.
 If the bone has broken through the skin, you should phone 911 straight away.

 3. Sprains and Strains

 Broken bones aren’t the only injuries your child could take away from a fall or collision.
 Sprains or strains are less severe injuries.
 They’re a common way that kids hurt themselves.

 The impact of a fall can strain your child’s muscles, tendons, or ligaments.
 Doing this is especially common if they land at an awkward angle.

 Tearing a muscle can be extremely painful.
 It also takes a long time for your child’s body to repair the damage.

 It helps if you apply ice to the affected area.
 It would help if you wrapped the area up tightly to support it.
 The muscle doesn’t have to work as hard and can use more energy to recover.

 If you can keep your child still with the area elevated, this will also help.

 Keep an eye on the injury.
 If it doesn’t get better with time or worsens, they should see a doctor as soon as possible.

 Head injuries are a big part of kids getting hurt.
 It’s essential to take these injuries seriously and get them checked out immediately.
 A severe head injury could put your child’s life at risk without medical attention.

 If your child loses consciousness after a head injury, you should take them to the ER, no matter how quickly they come around.

 Following any head injury, you should keep an eye out for concussion symptoms.
 These include: